 Definition of a Family Partner Coordinator and Family Partner:FAMILY PARTNER COORDINATOR: a youth or adult who has received services or who is a caregiver/parent of someone who has received services and therefore has firsthand experience within the system.
 The coordinator works within the System of Care (SOC) values and principles.
 FAMILY PARTNER: A youth or adult who partners with families and adheres to the SOC values and principles.
-A family partner has received services or is the caregiver/parent of someone who has received services.
+A family partner has received services or is the caregiver/parent of someone who has received services and has lived experience.

 Why Family Partnerships Are Important To The System Of CARE (SOC) Collaborative The North Carolina State Collaborative is a collaborative of family members, public and private child and family serving agencies and community partners that work as an equal team.
 In 2008 NC Families United worked with Family Members across North Carolina to develop a definition and job description of the position Family Partner.
 A Family Partner should work hand in hand with the System of Care Coordinator in helping and supporting families.
 The North Carolina State Collaborative not only includes family and youth members, the family and youth members are equal partners in all leadership roles in the collaborative.
 Family and youth members are always co-chairs of state SOC, trainings or presentations.
 NC Families United members published a white paper in 2006 on the importance of System of CARE and Family involvement.
 Family partnerships created the North Carolina System of CARE handbook 2006.
 Family partnerships are not only key to a functioning SOC but also fully supported by the North Carolina State Collaborative.
 The goal of System of Care is to help families help their children succeed at home, in school, and in the community.
 In North Carolina and nation-wide, System of Care is considered the best way of planning, developing and delivering services and support for children and their families.
 Because children are not little adults, their services must be planned and delivered in ways that fully involve their families, peer groups, neighborhoods, schools and community.
 To be successful family involvement must take place at every level of decision-making.
 Collaboration and partnership between families and service providers is the thread that links successful programs, policies and practices.